Best Recovery Food for Runners Post-Run

 Believe it or not… carbs!
 Start consuming good, complex carbohydrates soon after your session finishes.

-Aim for a recovery snack or meal providing carbs equal to around one gram per kg body weight: e.g. 50 grams for a 50 kg (110 pound) female, 80 grams for an 80 kg (175 pound) male.
+Aim for a recovery snack or meal providing carbs equal to around one gram per kg body weight: e.g., 50 grams for a 50 kg (110 pounds) female, 80 grams for an 80 kg (175 pounds) male.

 If you adhere to more of a high-fat/low-carb diet, you can start with a little less than the above formula and see how you feel, and then work up or down from there.

-Similarly, if you do minimize carbs in your diet, time them so that the ones you do eat come right after your workout.
+Similarly, if you minimize carbs in your diet, time them so that the ones you eat come right after your workout.
 Your body will thank you!

 Our Favorite Run Recovery Foods